justice-bole/justice-bole/README.md

 - 🔭 I’m currently working on creating a 2D game and custom engine using SFML.

-- ✍️ I'm also working on a personal blog/devlog website in my spare time.
+- ✍️ I'm working on a personal blog/devlog website in my spare time.
 Hopefully I'll have it up and a link to it here soon!

 - 👨‍💻 Check out some of my projects at [https://justicebole.com](https://justicebole.com)